ar-/gdroidclient/README.md

 * all additional meta-data is provided by F-Droid as well (eg. the link to github)
 * GPL3 license

+# Explanation of permissions

+* INTERNET: to download the app-metadata and the apps
+* WRITE_EXTERNAL_STORAGE: To store the downloaded apps temporarily (permission only on older Android version enforced)

 # FAQ

 ## Where to the ratings come from?